Vancouver, WA Car Accident Lawyers

 - Sideswipes.
 Here, the sides of two cars collide.
 Sideswipes often happen when a car tries to pass improperly or merges improperly.

 - Multi-car crashes.
-These car accident cases are very complex because there are multiple victims and multiple defendants.
+Multi-car accident cases are very complex because there are multiple victims and multiple defendants.
 They often began as a single accident which spirals out of control as nearby cars try to avoid the original crash.

 - Head-on-collisions.
 In truth, these are the least common types of car crashes, but they’re often the deadliest.
 These accidents mainly happen because one driver was going the wrong way.
 Drunk drivers and distracted drivers are the primary culprits.